V0XTO/hugchat/README.md

 ## Acknowledgments

-This project was inspired by the `linkfydev` library and the work of [Author Name](https://beacons.ai/linkfydev).
+This project was inspired by the `linkfydev` (https://beacons.ai/linkfydev).